liuxinren456852/lag/lastools-patched/bin/e572las_README.txt

   to request '-split_scans' and '-include_invalid' to change the default behaviour.

-  Another useful option is '-v' or '-verbose' that informs about the contents and the progress of processing.
+  Another useful option is '-v' or '-v' that informs about the contents and the progress of processing.

   Below are some typical example command lines for the data that